PhD, Princeton University

 Email: firstname.lastname@example.org | Tel: 3943-4390 | Office: KKB 312

-Douglas M. Gildow, originally from the United States (Ohio), completed his PhD from Princeton University in religious studies in 2016.
-Before coming to CUHK in 2018, he held the Sheng Yen postdoctoral fellowship in the Department of Religion, Florida State University.
+Douglas M. Gildow, originally from the United States (Ohio), is Assistant Professor of Religious Studies at the Chinese University of Hong Kong (CUHK).
+Before coming to CUHK in 2018, he taught at Florida State University (FSU, 2016-18), where he held the Sheng Yen postdoctoral fellowship in the Department of Religion.

-Gildow’s research interests center of modern and contemporary Chinese Buddhism and extend to the late imperial period and to Chinese popular religion.
-He has published on relic worship, Buddhist mummification, Chan historiography, ritual performance, and the intellectual history of Chinese elite assessments of Buddhism.
-He has also given presentations on monastic education and vinaya studies, as well as translated two books on Buddhism from Chinese into English.
-His current book project, titled Monastic Buddhist Education, examines a historically new institution, the Buddhist seminary, and analyzes its impact on Buddhism and academia.
+Gildow’s research interests center on modern and contemporary Chinese Buddhism and extend into the late imperial period and to Chinese popular religion.
+He has published and presented on Buddhist intellectual history, monastic education, ritual performance, relic worship, religious mummification, Chan historiography, and vinaya studies.
+His research has been published in the journals Asia Major, Foxue Yanjiu, Journal of Chinese Buddhist Studies, Journal of Chinese Religions, and Review of Religion and Chinese Society.
+In addition, he has translated two books on Buddhism from Chinese into English.
+His current projects include a monograph on contemporary monastic education and articles on early modernist Buddhism.